 VA Loans Are Fee-Friendly

 The most basic inspection required for a VA loan is a property appraisal.
 That will be a formal market analysis done by a professional appraiser to determine if the value of the home is consistent with the contract sale price and loan amount.
 The cost typically runs between $300 and $500, depending on where you live and the type of property.
-That is part of the overall closing costs, and not an additional charge.
+This fee becomes part of the overall closing costs; it’s not an additional charge.

 Additional Inspections May Be Required

-An appraiser may also require specific home inspections should any components of the home be determined as inadequate for either safety or livability.
-For example, the appraiser may require an inspection and certification by an electrician if the electrical system of the home is deemed to be an adequate.
+An appraiser may also require specific home inspections should any components of the home be determined inadequate for either safety or livability.
+For example, the appraiser may require an inspection and certification by an electrician if the electrical system of the home is outdated or unsafe.

 Other component examples include plumbing, heating, air-conditioning, and roofing inspections.
 But if the appraiser has any reason to suspect the property has structural defects, he or she may call for a structural inspection by an engineer.

-There will be extra costs for any of these inspections – which could be paid either by the seller or the lender – but it will be well worth the cost to determine upfront if there are any problems that can cost you money after closing on the home.
+There will be extra costs for these inspections – which could be paid either by the seller or the lender – but it will be well worth the cost to determine upfront if there are any problems that can cost you money after closing on the home.
 To avoid this kind of hassle, shop for newer homes that normally have fewer problems.

 Ordering Your Own Home Inspection

-Though it’s not required, you can also have your own home inspection performed by a professional of your choice.
-It’s important to remember that the appraiser is primarily looking at the property from a value standpoint.
+Though it’s not required, you could also have your own home inspection performed by a professional of your choice.
+It’s important to remember the appraiser is looking at the property from a value standpoint.
 More specific inspections will only be required if obvious deficiencies are identified.

-As described earlier, it’s possible to take a VA loan without having to pay any closing costs out-of-pocket.
+As described earlier, you could take out a VA loan without paying closing costs out-of-pocket.
 The VA funding fee can be financed with your loan, which will result in only a minimal increase in your monthly payment.

-Any other closing costs can be paid by the property seller, for up to 6% of the loan amount.
+Any other closing costs can be paid by the property seller, for up to 6 percent of the loan amount.
 However, the seller is not required to pay any of the closing costs.
 You’ll have to negotiate who pays what before closing.

 But even if the seller is unwilling to pay the closing costs, you can also choose what are known as lender paid closing costs.
 This is a process in which the lender pays your closing costs in exchange for a slightly higher interest rate.

-The typical conversion is a 1/8 (or 0.125%) increase in your interest rate that will enable the lender to pay closing costs equal to about 1% of your loan amount.
-If your total closing costs equal 2% of your loan amount, the lender can cover them with a 0.25% increase in your interest rate.
+The typical conversion is a 1/8 (or 0.125 percent) increase in your interest rate that will enable the lender to pay closing costs equal to about 1 percent of your loan amount.
+If your total closing costs equal 2 percent of your loan amount, the lender can cover them with a 0.25 percent increase in your interest rate.
 That will result in a very slight increase in your monthly payment, which can save you thousands of dollars in out-of-pocket closing costs upfront.

 There are hundreds of mortgage companies and banks across the country that offer VA home loans.
 But just because a lender offers VA loans doesn’t necessarily mean they’re good at making them work.

-In fact, many lenders do VA loans only occasionally, even though they advertise themselves as VA mortgage lenders.
+In fact, many lenders do VA loans only occasionally even as they advertise themselves as VA mortgage lenders.
 But a VA mortgage is a unique mortgage product, and requires special handling.

-If you are an active duty member of the US military or a veteran, and you have VA loan eligibility, it’s one of the very best loan programs you can use to purchase or refinance your home.
+If you are an active duty member of the United States military or a veteran, and you have VA loan eligibility, you can bypass a lot of the red tape banks require when you purchase or refinance your home.

 Start by choosing one of the best VA home loan lenders in the industry, such as the five listed above.
-Even if you know nothing at all about VA home loans, one of these lenders can direct you through the entire process.
+Even if you know nothing at all about the VA home loan program, one of these lenders’ loan officers can direct you through the entire process.